2024 1040-NR Form and Instructions

 The following schedules are included inside the Form 1040-NR PDF file:

-- Schedule A - Itemized Deductions
+• Schedule A NR - Itemized Deductions for Nonresidents

-- Schedule NEC - Not Effectively Connected
+• Schedule NEC - Tax on Income Not Effectively Connected With a US Trade or Business

-- Schedule OI - Other Information
+• Schedule OI - Other Information for Nonresidents

 The Form 1040-NR tax table can be found inside the instructions booklet.
+See also Form 1040-ES NR for nonresidents if you are required to make quarterly estimated tax payments.

 When to File Form 1040-NR